rwblokzijl/Msc-thesis-EuroToken/thesis.md

 security an unfortunate necessity.
 This naturally lead to institutions that act as centralised authority in order to protect the monetary assets.

-This age old solution to a physical problem is mirrored in the digitally accounted financial system of today.
-While the global dependence on digital money for every day transactions is growing, the control over many aspects of the system rests in the hands of large opaque corporations.
+This age-old solution to a physical problem is mirrored in the digitally accounted financial system of today.
+While the global dependence on digital money for everyday transactions is growing, the control over many aspects of the system rests in the hands of large opaque corporations.
 These private banks, who form the main engine of the financial system, now hold a luxurious position as the creators of money.
 The Copenhagen Business school estimates that banks in